model-driven-devops/mdd/exercises/explore-data.md

 # MDD: Exploring the Data
 Although we also leverage the Ansible inventory, we use a separate role called `ciscops.mdd.data` to construct the data needed to configure devices.
 This is because the large about of data necessary to configure modern networks would be difficult to manage with the way the Ansible inventory system works.
-This method allows the tool to read just the data that is needed into the device's context and for that data to be organized in a determinisitc hierarchy.
+This method allows the tool to read just the data that is needed into the device's context and for that data to be organized in a deterministic hierarchy.

 In order to make it easy to leverage, the role can be called in the roles sections of the playbook.
 For example, here is a simple playbook (`ciscops.mdd.show`) that displays the data constructed for a particular device: